typesafegithub/design-docs/2025-04-27 Enhancements to referring to actions by commit hash.md

 - uses: actions/checkout@85e6279cec87321a52edac9c87bce653a07cf6c2 # v4.1.2
 ```

-It's similar to the above approach, with these differences:
+It's similar to the above approach, with just one difference: the version is just used to add a comment in
-* the version is just used to add a comment in the YAML - no validation is performed
+the YAML - no validation like described in the previous approach is performed.
-* the version is used to look up the typings in the catalog

 This mode is created to closer resemble how the YAML approach works.
 Because of no extra validation, it allows handling
 certain edge cases, when the commit hash is intentionally out of sync with the version.
-For example: the version tag was
+For example:

-deleted because of a security vulnerability, and the user prefers to keep the action usage pinned to the commit hash to
+1. The version tag was deleted because of a security vulnerability, and the user prefers to keep the action usage
-keep the workflow working, as opposed to failing in the consistency check job.
-Or the user wants to use a newer hash with some fix that did not make it into a release yet.
+   pinned to the commit hash to keep the workflow working, as opposed to failing in the consistency check job.
+2. The user wants to use a newer hash with some fix that did not make it into a release yet.

 This mode is made more verbose in the code on purpose, to promote the first, safer approach.